dbos-inc/dbos-docs/docs/typescript/tutorials/custom-event-receiver.md

 At the bottom of the stack, DBOS Transact functions will perform the application's work.
 Workflows, transactions, and steps can be used to update the database and do further cordination with external systems.

 The necessary piece in the middle is configuration, which associates the events with the functions.
+This configuration may also vary widely depending on the event source.

+In the case of Kafka, the configuration consists of:
+*  The location of the broker
+*  The message topic(s) of interest
+*  Any client configuration

+In the case of the scheduler, the configuration consists of:
+*  The event schedule
+*  For time periods where the application is inactive, whether missed events should be made up or skipped

-In the case of database triggers, the required configuration consists of:
+In the case of database triggers, which listen for records inserted into a table, the required configuration consists of:
 *  The source database
 *  The table (and schema) within the source database
 *  The key and timestamp columns of the source table records
 *  The function to be executed for each record received

-The configuration is conveyed by class and method [decorators](../reference/decorators.md#function-decorators) that accompany the event receiver, and are specific to its configuration needs.
+Because it is highly variable, configuration is conveyed by purpose-built class and method [decorators](../reference/decorators.md#function-decorators) that accompany the event receiver, and are specific to its configuration needs.

 ### Event Receiver Lifecycle
 An event receiver implements the `DBOSEventReceiver` interface: